OSRHE Program Code: 124

 - Full admittance will be considered by the Admissions Committee at the completion of 12 credit hours upon the written request of the student within the semester deadlines for admissions.

-- No more than six credit hours will be allowed to be taken in any semester until fully admitted into the program.
+- No more than six credit hours will be allowed to be taken in any semester until fully admitted into the program; second semester of enrollment must be authorized by the candidate's advisor.